gdsbook/book/notebooks/05_choropleth.md

 Python first.
 The mechanics are the same across different types of data, so it is worth spending a bit of time first to get the general idea.

-We will illustrate it with a quantile map:
+We will illustrate it with a quantile map in Figure 4:

 ```python caption="Quantile choropleth, Mexican state per capita GDP in 1940." tags=[]
 ax = mx.plot(